KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 ## Ideas / To do

-- Website: Add a note that this is a inofficial list and add a link to the official one.
 - Check if license in package.json matches the version in LICENSE file (I've seen some mismatches)
 - Statistics per module
   - last update date